 Hello, world!
-Our team is excited to announce Prefect, a (soon-to-be) open-source framework for building robust data infrastructure.
+Our team is excited to announce Prefect, an open-source framework for building robust data applications.
 Prefect was inspired by observing frictions between data engineers and data scientists, and solves these problems with a functional API for defining and executing data workflows.
 Prefect is currently being used by our Lighthouse Partners — email us if you’re interested!

 We’ve got a lot to share, but I want to kick off this blog by revisiting our team’s motivation and what we’re so excited about.

 The biggest problem data engineers face is a Sisyphean task that we call “negative data engineering.”

 - Positive data engineering is what we typically think engineers do: write code to achieve an objective.

 - Negative data engineering is when engineers write defensive code to make sure the positive code actually runs.
 For example: what happens if data arrives malformed?
 What if the database goes down?
 What if the computer running the code fails?
 What if the code succeeds but the computer fails before it can report the success?
 Negative engineering is characterized by needing to anticipate this infinity of possible failures.

 Engineers tell us they typically spend 90% of their time on negative or defensive issues, and just 10% on the positive solutions they were hired to build.
 That means there’s extraordinary leverage in focusing on negative engineering: if we can reduce the negative share to just 80%, we can effectively double engineers’ positive productivity, because they can spend 20% of their time on functional code.

 However, if you look across the data landscape, you’ll see hardly any acknowledgment of this problem.
 Most people will tell you it’s simply too hard for a third party to solve these issues because, by their very nature, they are so specific to a company’s unique business practices.